acoomans/Hourglass/README.md

 ## Documentation

-Note: Appledoc only supports classes.
-SO, unfortunately, the dispatch-like hourglass is not documented by the following procedure.
+Note: Unfortunately, _appledoc_ does not support functions; so, the dispatch-like hourglass is not documented by the following procedure.

 install appledoc: